keras-team/keras-contrib/CONTRIBUTING.md

 1. If your PR introduces a change in functionality, make sure you start by opening an issue to discuss whether the change should be made, and how to handle it.
 This will save you from having your PR closed down the road!
 Of course, if your PR is a simple bug fix, you don't need to do that.

 2. Ensure that your environment (Keras, Keras-Contrib, and your backend) are up to date.
 See "Update Your Environment".
+Create a new branch for your changes.

 3. Write the code.
 This is the hard part!
 If you are adding a layer, advanced activation, or any other feature which has configurable parameters, please ensure that the feature is searializeable (to allow for saving and loading).
 For detail on this aspect, please see the Keras ["Writing Your Own Layer"](https://keras.io/layers/writing-your-own-keras-layers/) guide and the source code for the relevant feature type from both Keras and Keras-Contrib.